-The corporatization of farming has also contributed to the failure of smaller family farms, increasing the poverty rates in places like rural Arkansas.
+The trend has also contributed to the failure of smaller family farms, increasing the poverty rates in places like rural Arkansas.

-Small-scale sustainable agriculture, on the other hand, tends to benefit communities by keeping things local.
+Small-scale sustainable agriculture, on the other hand, tends to keep things local.
 The money you spend on food stays in your community and helps your neighbor.
 Farmers maximize land use by planting multiple crops that replenish the soil and reduce the need for fertilizers and pesticides.
-If needed, organic fertilizers are used that improve a plant’s root system.

-And many nutritionists say fruits and vegetables grown closer to consumers’ homes keep more of their nutrients.
+And fruits and vegetables grown closer to home keep more of their nutrients.